yoojeenwoo/EE209AS/README.md

 ### Smart Home Network
 Because of the resource limitations and power constraints on most IoT devices, they typically cannot be instantiated as nodes in the blockchain network.
 The devices in each home instead interact with the blockchain through one or two gateways, which are full nodes on the blockchain.
 The setup for this network is well-accepted as a solution to integrating IoT systems with blockchain [].
 The gateway nodes interact with the blockchain on behalf of the devices, and relay any relevant results back to the devices.

-Though we have not implemented it in this setup, this setup for firmware updates can be extended to implement permissions systems.
-The manufacturer can publish policies on the smart contract.
-Sensors that want to write data to local storage on the miner make a request to the miner, and the miner subsequently checks the sensors permissions through the smart contract [6].

 ## Firmware Update Process
 The firmware update process consists of four steps:
 1. Manufacturer signs firmware binary file with private key, pushes to blockchain through smart contract